openvocab/loomio-api-proposal/README.md

 ###Discussion

 Which strategies should apps adopt?
-None of strategies preclude the others necessarily, but each has different implications in terms of costs, values, power and motivation.
-We discuss the implications of these strategies wit particular referance to the
+None of strategies exclude the others in practice necessarily, but each has different implications if an app emphasises one or neglects another.
+We discuss the implications of these strategies with particular referance to the motivations, costs, disadvantages and politics of each strategy.